 - Must be in good academic standing, and cannot be enrolled in more than 16 credits, including the SLC.

-SLC NINJAs do not earn academic credit, but may be paid via the policies of NINJAs for other courses.
-Also, SLC NINJAs cannot be enrolled in more than 18 credits.
+SLC Course Assistants (CAs) do not earn academic credit, but may be paid via the policies of CAs for other courses.
+Also, SLC CAs cannot be enrolled in more than 18 credits.

 An SLC teaching team requires at least two faculty advisors.
 Once the faculty members agree to participate, the student teachers must prepare an SLC proposal according to the guidelines available here.
 The proposal is due one week prior to the course fair for the semester in which the SLC is to be taught.